qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

         VectorParams.newBuilder().setDistance(Distance.Dot).setSize(4).build()).get();
 ```

-If successful, these commands write data to the `qdrant_storage` subdirectory.
-You
-can verify changes in the `config.json` file in the directory associated with
-your collection.

 In addition to the required options, you can also specify custom values for the following collection options:

 * `hnsw_config` - see [indexing](../indexing/#vector-index) for details.